I love giving advice to others on investing in valuable art pieces.

 As an investment, it is not a good idea to buy these if you are looking for a big price increase over the short term.

-It has only been a few years since most of the art was released.
-Dylan is still producing new work, and still active as both a musician and painter.
+It hasn't been too many years since most of the art was released.
+Dylan is still producing new work and is still active as both a musician and painter.
 Indeed, new pieces in the Drawn Blank series of being released all the time.
 This only serves to lower the value.

 This cannot continue forever.
 Dylan is a shrewd operator.
-While he knows that with each yearly release of a new series, he can make a few million, he will be aware that this will not lead to the increase in value of his art.
+While he knows that with each yearly release of a new series, he can make a few million, he will be aware that this will not lead to an increase in the value of his art.

-We can therefor assume that soon the rate at which new pieces being released will decrease, if not stop all together.
-Add to this Dylan's age - now in his 70s - and we can see that he cannot maintain the longevity to carry on working forever.
+We can therefore assume that soon the rate at which new pieces are being released will decrease, if not stop altogether.
+Add to this Dylan's age - now in his 80s - and we can see that he cannot maintain the longevity to carry on working forever.

-So why by a piece of art by Bob Dylan?
+So Why Buy a Piece of Art by Bob Dylan?

 Bob Dylan does not give autographs.
-Even in the 1960s he was reluctant to give out signatures easily.
-Time has hardened him even more and after the 1980s he because acutely aware of his own commercial value.
+Even in the 1960s, he was reluctant to give out signatures easily.
+Time has hardened him even more, and after the 1980s, he became acutely aware of his own commercial value.
 This included his sought-after autograph and signature.

 As time has passed, it has become all but impossible to meet the man for anyone but those in his family and in his inner circle.
-Even long-standing friends have told how difficult it is to speak with him now.
+Even long-standing friends have mentioned difficult it is to speak with him now.